whorton9516/SimDyno/README.md

 ## Overview

-SimDyno provides a dashboard with live telemetry data such as speed, RPMs, power, boost, torque, tire temperatures, tire slip, and suspension travel.
+SimDyno provides a dashboard with live telemetry data such as speed, RPM, power, boost, torque, tire temperatures, tire slip, and suspension travel.
 It also includes lap-by-lap performance history, race history, social challenges, and milestone tracking.
 Future updates aims to integrate a machine learning model that learns your driving habits and offers personalized coaching tips.

 ## Features